This unique course taught by USC Dornsife and USC Thornton sets poetry to music for a transcending experience.

 Writer and Composer

-"Writer and Composer" is a unique graduate-level class offered by USC Dornsife College of Letters, Arts and Sciences and USC Thornton School of Music.…Video by Matt Meindl and Mira Zimet
+"Writer and Composer" is a unique graduate-level class offered by USC Dornsife College of Letters, Arts and Sciences and USC Thornton School of Music.
+It provides an opportunity for…Video by Matt Meindl and Mira Zimet

 “Writer and Composer” is a unique interdisciplinary collaboration that draws students from three graduate-level classes offered through USC Dornsife and USC Thornton School of Music.
 Student writers, vocalists and composers collaborate on creative projects, culminating in a public performance of student work at semester’s end.